open-telemetry/opentelemetry-collector-contrib/receiver/postgresqlreceiver/docs/query-performance.md

 For security reasons only super users and members of the `pg_read_all_stats` role are allowed to see the SQL text.

-1. On the database issue this create extension command
+1. On the database run this create extension command

     ```sql
     CREATE EXTENSION pg_stat_statements;